husain-barot-786/NLP-Complaints-Analysis/README.md

 - Open VS Code in your project folder.
 - Open the notebook located at `notebooks/01_nlp_complaints_analysis.ipynb`.
-- Make sure the top-right kernel/interpreter matches the Python from your `venv` folder (`<your-project-folder>/venv/Scripts/python.exe` on Windows, or `venv/bin/python` on Mac/Linux).
+- Make sure the top-right kernel/interpreter matches the Python from your `venv` folder (`NLP-Complaints-Analysis/venv/Scripts/python.exe` on Windows, or `venv/bin/python` on Mac/Linux).

 ---

 ### 6. Run the Jupyter Notebook

-- Either start Jupyter with jupyter notebook, and open in your browser,

-- Or use the built-in Jupyter Notebook interface in VS Code (`.ipynb` file).
+- Start Jupyter with `jupyter notebook`or use VS Code’s built-in notebook support.

 - **Run all cells** sequentially to process data, perform NLP, and generate results.